SoheilNikzad/codex/raakh-network/README.md

 ## 🤝 Credits

-Created by **Soheil Nikzad** (<https://raakh.net>).
+Created by **HOOPAAD**.
 Inspired by Optimism's OP Stack and released under the [MIT License](LICENSE).

 =======
-This repo is created and maintained by [Soheil Nikzad](https://raakh.net), inspired by Optimism's OP Stack and tailored for independent sovereign chains like RAAKH.
+This repo is created and maintained by HOOPAAD, inspired by Optimism's OP Stack and tailored for independent sovereign chains like RAAKH.

 ---
 =======